Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Correctness

 \subsection{Jumping Invariant}

-\newtext{ Let $P = (\alpha, a_1, \ldots, a_k, \beta)$ be an $\alpha-\beta$ augmenting path of length at most $1/\eps$. \Cref{lemma: augment} can be seen as a way of saying that there is no situation in which our algorithm blocks itself in a sense that (i) $P$ is not discovered; and (ii) $P$ will not be discovered even if the phase lasts indefinitely.
-In ideal situation, our algorithm explores $a_1$ from $\alpha$, then $a_2$ along $(\alpha, a_1)$ and so on, until it reaches $a_k$ and finally $\beta$.
-However, it could be the case that some other free nodes is already exploring $a_i$ by the time $\alpha$ attempts to explore $a_i$.
-Moreover, it could be the case that $\alpha$ attempts to explore $a_i$ via an active path that \emph{already} contains $\leftarc{a_i}$, and hence this exploration is impossible.
-In situation like these, we will often argue that then something else good had happened, e.g., a set of arcs has become settled.
-In addition to settled, we will introduce the notion of \emph{jumping invariant} (as outlined next), and a significant part of our proofs will be devoted to showing that this invariant in fact holds throughout the entire execution. }
+Let $P = (\alpha, a_1, \ldots, a_k, \beta)$ be an $\alpha-\beta$ augmenting path of length at most $1/\eps$. \Cref{lemma: augment} can be seen as a way of saying that there is no situation in which our algorithm blocks itself in a sense that (i) $P$ is not discovered by our algorithm so far; and (ii) $P$ will not be discovered even if the phase lasts indefinitely.
+In an ideal situation, our algorithm visits $a_1$ from $\alpha$, then $a_2$ along $(\alpha, a_1)$ and so on, until it finally reaches $\beta$ to augment.
+However, it could be the case that some other free node already has $a_i$ in its active path by the time $\alpha$'s active path reaches $a_i$.
+Moreover, it could be the case that $\alpha$ attempts to extend to $a_i$ via an active path that \emph{already} contains $\leftarc{a_i}$, and hence this exploration/extension is impossible (as it would lead to the active path containing a cycle).
+This is somewhat undesirable but, nevertheless, in situation like these we will often argue that then something else good had happened, e.g., a set of arcs has become settled.
+In addition to settled, we will introduce the notion of \emph{jumping invariant} (as outlined next), and a significant part of our proofs will be devoted to showing that this invariant in fact holds throughout the entire execution.
+(As a reminder, the notion of jumping over arcs is defined in \cref{definition:jumping}.)

 In particular, a crucial part of our proof is to show that whenever we perform a jump over a set of arcs, these arcs must already be settled.
-Informally speaking, we can think that these arcs were already ``dealt with earlier'' and can be ignored in the future steps of the algorithm. \begin{invariant}[Jumping Invariant] Consider an active path $P$ and let $P(a)$ be the prefix of $P$ until some arc $a$.
-If $|P(a)| > \ell(a)$, then $\ell(\leftarc{a}) < \infty$. \end{invariant}
+Informally speaking, we can think that these arcs were already ``dealt with earlier'' and can be ignored in the future steps of the algorithm\footnote{This idea is somewhat similar to contracting blossoms but we need to keep track of the lengths of the paths.}. \begin{invariant}[Jumping Invariant] Consider an active path $P$ and let $P(a)$ be the prefix of $P$ until some arc $a$.
+If $|P(a)| > \ell(a)$, then $\leftarc{a}$ is reachable. \end{invariant}